OceanCatSZ/hw8fall22/README.md

 Exceptions:

-- _Division by 0 is forbidden and should result in an error_
+- ~~Division by 0 is forbidden and should result in an error~~
 - _Arithmetic and greater/less-than comparison may only happen between numbers_
 - _Logical operations may only happen between booleans_

 ### Error Handling

 An interpreter can generally not continue meaningfully after an error (as opposed to compilers).
-Thus, if you find an error, **you should throw an error, using an informative error message (i.e. "Division by 0 is forbidden")**.
+Thus, if you find an error, **you should throw an error, using an informative error message (i.e. "Arithmetic may only happen between numbers")**.
 You need to do a number of checks (e.g., correct typing, and missing or duplicate declarations).
 You may assume that an AST has the right fields and types. **Do can not assume other checks**, even if done by the parser, as your functions can be tested with ASTs that don’t come from the parser.

 ## File Overview